wackywendell/tess/README.md

-Voro++, a 3D cell-based Voronoi library (http://math.lbl.gov/voro++/) By Chris H. Rycroft (UC Berkeley / Lawrence Berkeley Laboratory)
+Voro++, a 3D cell-based Voronoi library
 ================================================================

+## [Original work](http://math.lbl.gov/voro++/) by Chris H. Rycroft (UC Berkeley / Lawrence Berkeley Laboratory).
+This repository includes Python bindings, using Boost.Python.

 Voro++ is a software library for carrying out three-dimensional computations of the Voronoi tessellation.
 A distinguishing feature of the Voro++ library is that it carries out cell-based calculations, computing the Voronoi cell